 However, I've received far more from Yoga than simply relief from chronic back pain.
-It has made me a kinder person.
+It has made me a kinder and more grateful human being.
 My teachers would not likely recognize who I once was.
 All of my teachers are rock stars to me and I'll never be able to truly express my gratitude for what they do.
 I'm living proof that Yoga cultivates kindness.
 If the whole world did yoga, I know the world would be a kinder place.

 If yoga is the cake, meditation is the icing.
 Yoga prepares the body for mediation.
 For me personally, my meditations are deeper when they correlate with my yoga days.